mesepith/insta-reach/README.md

 ✅ Automatically follows users on Instagram from the `https://www.instagram.com/explore/people/` page.
 ✅ Clicks on 10 "Follow" buttons at a time until all users on the page are followed.
 ✅ Automatically refreshes the page once everyone has been followed.
+✅ Displays status messages in the popup to inform users about actions and progress.
 ✅ Simple and user-friendly interface.
 ✅ Open-source and free to use!